 George S. Mickelson Trail: Nestled in the heart of the beautiful Black Hills, the trail features gentle slopes and easy access allowing people of all ages and abilities to enjoy the beauty of the Black Hills.
 Much of the trail passes through National Forest Land and is popular for bicyclists, hikers, and horseback riders.
 Stroll through the spruce and ponderosa pine forests to make this a hike to remember.
 It's 109 miles of packed gravel.

 Central South Dakota:

 West Whitlock Recreation Area: Located 18 miles west of Gettysburg off US Hwy 212, this is one of the stops on our tour where bringing a fishing pole is a good idea.
 The walleye abound on Lake Oahe and the mighty Missouri.

-Northeast South Dakota:
+Fall Foliage Destinations in Northeast South Dakota:

 Sica Hollow State Park: Along the Trail of the Spirits, you'll see gurgling reddish bogs, which Indians saw as the blood and flesh of their ancestors.
 Indian lore gives new meaning to Sica's streams, rustic bridges, waterfalls, and wildflowers.
 An interpretive guide is available to bring these legends to life.
 The foot trail was designated as a National Recreation Trail in 1971.

 Joseph N. Nicollet Tower: Climb to the top of Nicollet Tower for a breathtaking three-state view.
 The observation tower honors Joseph N. Nicollet, the French mapmaker who explored the Coteau Des Prairies in the 1830s.
 Just off I-29 exit 232.